 - Pressure Cooker Bone Broth

-1Layer the bones with the rest of the ingredients in the bottom of the pressure cooker.
-Cover with 12 to 14 cups of water — make sure the water covers the ingredients, but does not pass the fill line.
+2Layer the bones with the rest of the ingredients in the bottom of the pressure cooker (Instant Pot).
+Cover with 12 to 14 cups of water.
+You want the water to cover the ingredients but not pass the fill line.

 - Slow Cooker Bone Broth

-1Strain the stock through a fine-mesh strainer and season with additional salt to taste.
+4Strain the broth through a fine-mesh strainer and season with additional salt to taste.
 Let cool until not hot.
-Transfer to containers and refrigerate until completely chilled, about 6 hours or overnight.
+Transfer to containers and refrigerate until thoroughly chilled, about 6 hours or overnight.

 Adam and Joanne's Tips

-- Recipe inspired and adapted from Melissa Clark’s bone broth recipe.
+- The recipe was inspired and adapted from Melissa Clark’s bone broth recipe.

 I do mine with carrot, onion celery, three garlic cloves, red wine vinegar salt and peppercorn for 36 hours in the slow cooker on low but I also throw in a couple of chilli peppers and a teaspoon of turmeric.